Academic Placement Testing Program (APTP)

 Math Placement Tests

-Three test types enable accurate placement of students with varying levels of academic preparation.
+Two test types enable accurate placement of students with varying levels of academic preparation.
 Specific placement cutoffs reflect the content and difficulty level of each course.
-Students should choose among the tests based on the course in which they wish to enroll, their level of academic preparation, and the requirements of their institution.
+Students should choose between the tests based on the course in which they wish to enroll, their level of academic preparation, and the requirements of their institution.

 - The General Math Placement Test (MPT-G) is directed toward students who have less than three or four years of high school math and who will be entering pre-calculus or general college-level math classes.
 Test content is aligned with the Washington State College Readiness Mathematics Standards, and a single college readiness cutoff is accepted at all Washington public post-secondary institutions.